Active random force promotes diffusion in bacterial cytoplasm: Results

-In both passive and active systems, we find that the reduction of diffusion constants in high volume fractions relative to the dilute limit is more significant for large particles (Figure \ref{D_ratio}a, b).
-At first glance, this appears to suggest that activity does not help speed up the diffusion of large particles.
-However, to demonstrate the effects of active random force, one should compare the diffusion constants of active and passive systems in the same volume fraction, which is more biologically relevant.
-In the limit of dilute solutions, collisions between particles are negligible, and the diffusion constant of a particle with radius $\tilde{a}$ becomes $D_{\text{dilute}}=1/\tilde{a} + \tilde{A} \tilde{a}^{\gamma-2}$.
-In particular, the ratio of diffusion constants between active and dormant cells is
+In the dilute limit, collisions between particles are negligible, and the diffusion constant of an active particle with a dimensionless radius $\tilde{a}$ becomes $D_{\text{dilute}}=1/\tilde{a} + \tilde{A} \tilde{a}^{\gamma-2}$.
+For a passive particle with $\tilde{A}=0$, $D_{0, \text{dilute}}=1/\tilde{a}$.
+In both passive and active systems, the reduction of diffusion constants in high-volume fractions relative to the dilute limit is more significant for larger particles (Figure \ref{D_ratio}a, b).
+To demonstrate the effects of active random force, we compare the diffusion constants of active and passive systems in the same volume fraction, which is more biologically relevant.
+In the dilute limit, the ratio of diffusion constants between active and dormant cells is